themanyone/itcc/README.txt

 How does it work?
 Does it re-run the entire code block each time?

 Yes.
 Although it runs all the code each time, it only prints the new output.
 Supposedly.
 There appears to be some bugs with detecting what was already printed, causing some new lines to produce no output.
-In that case, just restart it.
+In that case, just press CTRL-C or CTRL-D and restart it.
 We're working on that...

 Downloading and using
 ---------------------